In New York, terrorists' tactic of choice strikes near scene of 9/11

 - Peter Bergen says the once a rarely used tactic of vehicle attacks has become tactic of choice for terrorists in the West

-- Fifteen such attacks in the West, including Tuesday's in New York, have killed scores of people in the past three years
+- Fifteen such attacks in the West, including Tuesday's in New York, have killed 142 people in the past three years

 Peter Bergen is CNN's national security analyst, a vice president at New America, a professor of practice at Arizona State University and chairman of the Global Special Operations Foundation.
 He is the author of "United States of Jihad: Investigating America's Homegrown Terrorists."